wp-plugins/accredible-certificates/README.md

 ## Description

-This module enables you to issue dynamic, digital certificates for free using the Accredible API on your Wordpress instance.
+This module enables you to issue dynamic, digital certificates using the Accredible API on your Wordpress instance.
 They act as a replacement for the PDF certificates normally generated for your courses.
 An example output certificate can be viewed at: [https://accredible.com/example](https://accredible.com/example).

 Currently the plugin is only compatible with Academy Theme.

 ## Installation

-1. Visit https://accredible.com to obtain a free API key
+1. Visit https://accredible.com to obtain an API key
 2. Ensure you have the Wordpress Academy Theme active
 3. Install the plugin
 4. Activate the plugin through the 'Plugins' menu in WordPress